 ENGR 3290.
 Fundamentals of Engineering Review.
 (1) Prerequisite: Senior standing.
 Review of the basic engineering and science material covered on the Fundamentals of Engineering examination, the first step toward professional licensure.
 Graded on a Pass/No Credit basis.

 ENGR 3295.
 Multidisciplinary Professional Development.
-(1) Prerequisite: Senior standing or Junior standing per departmental requirements.
+(1) Prerequisite: Junior or Senior standing per departmental requirements.
 A series of multidisciplinary and disciplinary seminars and activities designed to introduce students to basic concepts of professionalism in engineering.
 Topics include: global, societal, and contemporary issues of current interest such as leadership, entrepreneurship, ethics, cultural diversity, and professional licensure.

 ENGR 3590.
 Engineering Cooperative Education and 49ership Experience.
-(0) This course is required of co-op and 49ership/service 49ership students during the semester they are working.
+(0) This course is required of Co-op and 49ership/service 49ership students during the semester they are working.
 Acceptance into the Experiential Learning Program by the University Career Center is required.
-Participating students pay a course registration fee for transcript notation (49ership and co-op) and receive full-time student status (co-op only).
+Participating students pay a course registration fee for transcript notation (49ership and Co-op) and receive full-time student status (co-op only).
 Assignments must be arranged and approved in advance.
-Course may be repeated.
+May be repeated.
 Graded on a Satisfactory/Unsatisfactory basis.
 Only open to undergraduate students; graduate level students are encouraged to contact their academic departments to inquire about academic or industrial internship options for credit.
 For more information, contact the University Career Center.

 ENGR 4090.
 Special Topics.
 (1-4) Directed study of current topics of special interest.
 May be repeated for credit.
 (On demand)